Architecture

 |---|---|

-index.ts | Plugin entry: provider registration, model catalog, stream function wiring |
+index.ts | Plugin entry: provider registration, model catalog, ctx → opts wiring |

-src/stream.ts | Core: subprocess spawn, NDJSON parsing, scrub/unscrub, sessions, MCP bridge |
+src/stream.ts | Subprocess spawn, NDJSON parsing, scrub/unscrub, per-workspace session store, MCP |

 src/openclaw.d.ts | Type declarations for the OpenClaw plugin SDK |

-openclaw.plugin.json | Plugin manifest: provider ID, auth env vars, auth choices |
+openclaw.plugin.json | Plugin manifest: provider id, auth env vars, auth choices |

-install.sh | Installer: deps, config, auth, MCP patch, gateway startup |
+install.sh | Installer: deps, config, auth, gateway startup |

 vitest.config.ts | Test runner config (forks pool, 30s timeout) |